toppic-suite/toplib/README.md

 ```
 After running this command, an msalign file and a TSV file will be generated.

-## 3.4 Building a spectral library
+## 3.4 Building a spectral library for library search

 ## Contact